Ali Qapu

-The name Ali Qapu, from Persian ‘Ālī (meaning "imperial" or "great"), and Azerbaijani Qāpū (meaning "gate"), was given to this place as it was right at the entrance to the Safavid palaces which stretched from the Naqsh-e Jahan Square to the Chahar Baq Boulevard.
+The name Ali Qapuis is derived from Arabic ‘Ālī (meaning "imperial" or "great"), and Turkic Qāpū (meaning "gate"), was given to this place as it was right at the entrance to the Safavid palaces which stretched from the Naqsh-e Jahan Square to the Chahar Baq Boulevard.

-The building, another wonderful Safavid edifice, was built by decree of Shah Abbas the Great in the early 17th century.
+The building was built by decree of Shah Abbas the Great in the early 17th century.
 It was here that the Safavid monarchs used to entertain noble visitors, and foreign ambassadors.

 Shah Abbas, here for the first time, celebrated the Nowruz (Iranian New Year) of 1006 AH/1597 C.E.

 Wall decorations were highly favoured in palace decorations and Ali Qapu was no exception.
 Ali Qapu is rich in naturalistic wall paintings by Reza Abbasi, the court painter of Shah Abbas I, and his pupils.
 There are floral, animal, and bird motifs in his works.
 The highly ornamented doors and windows of the palace have almost all been pillaged at times of social anarchy.
 Only one window on the third floor has escaped the ravages of time.
 Ali Qapu was repaired and restored substantially during the reign of Shah Soltan Hoseyn, the last Safavid ruler, but fell into a dreadful state of dilapidation again during the short reign of invading Afghans.
 Under the reign of Naser ad-Din Shah Qajar (1848–96), the Safavid cornices and floral tiles above the portal were replaced by tiles bearing inscriptions.

 Shah Abbas II was enthusiastic about the embellishment and perfection of Ali Qapu.
 His chief contribution was given to the magnificent hall, the constructors on the third floor.
 The 18 columns of the hall are covered with mirrors and its ceiling is decorated with great paintings.

 The chancellery was stationed on the first floor.
 On the sixth, the royal reception and banquets were held.
 The largest rooms are found on this floor.
 The stucco decoration of the banquet hall abounds in motif of various vessels and cups.
 The sixth floor was popularly called the Music Hall.
 Here various ensembles performed music and sang songs.

 From the upper galleries, the Safavid shahs watched Chowgan (polo), army maneuvers and horse-racing in the Naqsh-e Jahan square.

 The palace is depicted on the reverse of the Iranian 20,000 rials banknote.
 The palace is also depicted on the reverse of the Iranian 20 rials 1953 banknote series.